BelayAdamu/Solution/README.md

 ## Acknowledgments

-I Would like to acknowledge Front-end Mentors for their valuable resources that they provide for developers like me who are looking to improve their skills.
-And would very much love to acknowledge [Coursera](http://www.coursera.org) for their generousity in letting me enroll on their quality paid courses for free and sweeping a path for me on my journey to become a front end developer.
+I Would like to acknowledge Front-end Mentors for the valuable resources they provide for developers like me who are looking to improve their skills.
+And I would very much love to acknowledge [Coursera](http://www.coursera.org) for their generousity in letting me enroll on their quality paid courses for free and sweeping a path for me on my journey to become a front end developer.